-Net carbon sequestration of a project shall be calculated as project carbon (3.4) adjusted for leakage (3.3) minus baseline (3.2).
+Net project carbon sequestration shall be calculated within the Carbon Calculations Spreadsheet (includes total project carbon sequestration (3.4) adjusted for leakage (3.3) minus baseline (3.2)).

 The predicted number of carbon units by vintage shall be identified according to the project's verification schedule.
+These shall be divided into the contribution to the WCC PIU buffer and the claimable carbon sequestration.